LaurencePeanuts/Music/README.md

 This is work in progress!
 If you use any of the ideas, code etc you find here, please cite us as (Blandford et al in preparation).

-All content Copyright 2014 the authors.
-The code is distributed under the MIT license,
+All content Copyright 2014, 2015 the authors.
+The code is distributed under the MIT license.